Silver Mine - Mine planning

-Metallurgical testing and researce was completed at the Silver Mine as a part of the feasibility study which was completed in 1991.
+Metallurgical testing and research were completed at the Silver Mine as a part of the feasibility study which was completed in 1991.
 Laboratory scale mineral processing tests were carried out during the 1980's by The Mineral Processing Laboratory of the Geological Survey of Finland GTK (earlier called State Technical Research Centre VTT).
 The results generally demonstrated that the mineralization is amenable to concentration with standard flotation techniques.
-The review and upgrade of historic metallurgical tests and mineral processing flow charts was commissioned from the Geological Survey of Finland/Mineral Processing Unit in Outokumpu in early 2007.
+The review and upgrade of historic metallurgical tests and mineral processing flowcharts were commissioned from the Geological Survey of Finland/Mineral Processing Unit in Outokumpu in early 2007.
 An updated report was received at the end of August 2007 and the results are being reviewed under the Current Work/Processing Update.
-GTK is a worldwide leader among mineral and metal-processing laboratories, which provides innovative tailored solutions for a wide variety of customer-needs in the mining industries.
+GTK is a worldwide leader among mineral and metal-processing laboratories, which provides innovative tailored solutions for a wide variety of customer needs in the mining industries.

-According the Geological Survey of Finland the Silver Mine ore is in general simple to be concentrated; with simple process and reasonable reagent-consumptions, fair concentrate grades can be yielded with satisfactory recoveries.
-After experience of the present test work GTK is still considering the earlier engineering study as valid.
-According these pilot tests the silver recovery was readjusted to 86-91%.
+According to the Geological Survey of Finland the Silver Mine ore is in general simple to be concentrated; with a simple process and reasonable reagent-consumptions, fair concentrate grades can be yielded with satisfactory recoveries.
+After the experience of the present test work, GTK is still considering the earlier engineering study as valid.
+According to these pilot tests, the silver recovery was readjusted to 86-91%.
 The earlier study (C/MT/2007 /28) is reported by GTK in 2007.

 Summary reports are published on Sotkamo Silvers AB's website: http://www.silver.fi/sivu/en/reports_and_drilling_results/ .

 The newly updated processing flowsheet seen below is taken from that study report.

 Proposed mining operation